The Bear (The Bear episode): Reception

+Critical reviews

 The season two finale was released to generally positive reviews and praised for its typical style of high pressure and intensity.
-Alan Sepinwall of Rolling Stone said, "The Bear ... is already at a level of artistry few of its competitors can touch.
+Alan Sepinwall of Rolling Stone said, "The Bear...is already at a level of artistry few of its competitors can touch.
 It continues to make every second count."
 Marah Eakin of Vulture praised the show and its continuous intensity.
-Salon.com critic Melanie McFarland praised the episode, saying: "'The Bear' deserves all the hype poured over it for the usual reasons – its atmospheric directing, writing, awareness of place, and performances collaborate to grant its consumption a sense of urgency and necessity."
+Salon.com critic Melanie McFarland praised the episode, saying: "'The Bear' deserves all the hype poured over it for the usual reasons—its atmospheric directing, writing, awareness of place, and performances collaborate to grant its consumption a sense of urgency and necessity."

 Josh Rosenberg of Esquire praised the show while contrasting it with the first season, noting that this season showed more background and displayed more emotion from the characters.
 James Poniewozik of The New York Times also praised it while noting differences between the first and second season: "'The Bear' is no longer a war story that takes place in a kitchen.
 It is now a sports story that takes place in a kitchen."

 Vanity Fairs Rebecca Ford and David Canfield praised Jamie Lee Curtis's acting for her guest appearances throughout the season as Donna, including the season finale, suggesting she should be in consideration for an Emmy for her work on the show.